gregjwild/get-my-temperature/README.md

     curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
     sudo apt-get install -y nodejs

 Time for your first Node.js app.
-Okay, now create a file called app.js in your project folder.
+Create a file called app.js in your project folder.

 On line one, just add `console.log("Hello, Pi!");`

 Go to your terminal while in the project folder, and write `node app.js`.
 Let's make this more interesting, and start interacting with your Pi.

-> Exercise: try creating a variable "temperature", and guess what temperature it is.
-Add a new console.log that logs this to the console.

 ## Accessing your DHT22 in Node
 Sensors come in all kinds of types.
 Some might require a little research before you can write code that can access them.
 When you get a new